South Africa’s DIRCO Announces Plans to Charge Ghana and Other Foreign Nations for Deportation

 Government officials noted that recent citizen extractions by foreign governments prove that these nations possess the necessary logistics to handle their people.

-Read the details in the Facebook post below.
+Read more about South Africa’s new deportation policy in the Facebook post below.

 The department plans to coordinate closely with immigration enforcement to systematically log and bill these expenses directly to the respective home countries.

 “Moving forward, we will also be billing countries for their foreign nationals who have to be deported or who are in our criminal detention facilities and have to be deported back into their countries.
 At least now we can see that there’s capacity for countries to extract the foreign nationals who have fallen foul of the law.
-That’s something that through the department of home affairs we will pursue as a government,” Phiri said.
+That’s something that through the department of home affairs we pursue as a government,” Phiri said.

 Source: YEN.com.gh